 All infants with hypoplastic left heart syndrome should be stabilized immediately in a neonatal ICU or pediatric cardiac ICU.
 Vascular access should be established rapidly via an umbilical venous catheter and/or peripheral IV, whichever is quicker.
-PGE1 (beginning at 0.01 to 0.1 mcg/kg/min IV) is infused to prevent closure of the ductus arteriosus or to reopen a constricted ductus.
+Prostaglandin E1 (beginning at 0.05 to 0.1 mcg/kg/minute IV) is infused to prevent closure of the ductus arteriosus or to reopen a constricted ductus.
 Neonates, particularly those that are critically ill at presentation, usually require tracheal intubation and mechanical ventilation.
 Metabolic acidosis is corrected via infusion of sodium bicarbonate.
 Severely ill neonates with cardiogenic shock may require inotropic drugs (eg, milrinone) and diuretics to improve cardiac function and control volume status.

 Pearls & Pitfalls

-Survival ultimately requires staged surgical procedures that enable the right ventricle to function as the systemic ventricle and control pulmonary blood flow.
+Survival ultimately requires staged surgical procedures that enable the right ventricle to function as the systemic ventricle and establishing a controlled source of pulmonary blood flow.

-In some infants, heart transplantation is considered the procedure of choice for hypoplastic left heart syndrome; however, PGE1 infusion must be continued along with careful management of pulmonary and systemic vascular resistance until a donor heart is available.
+In some infants with hypoplastic left heart syndrome, particularly those with severe tricuspid valve or ventricular dysfunction, heart transplantation Heart Transplantation Heart transplantation is an option for patients who have any of the following and who remain at risk of death and have intolerable symptoms despite optimal use of drugs and medical devices:... read more is considered the procedure of choice; however, prostaglandin E1 infusion must be continued along with careful management of pulmonary and systemic vascular resistance until a donor heart is available.
 Because availability of donor hearts is very limited, about 20% of infants die while awaiting transplant.
-The 5-yr survival rates after transplantation and after multistage surgery are similar.
+The 5-year survival rates after transplantation and after multistage surgery are similar.
 After heart transplantation, immunosuppressants are required.
-These drugs make patients more susceptible to infections and cause pathologic changes in the coronary arteries of the transplanted heart in a significant percentage of patients over a 5-yr period.
+These drugs make patients more susceptible to infections and cause pathologic changes in the coronary arteries of the transplanted heart in a significant percentage of patients over a 5-year period.
 The only known treatment for allograft coronary artery disease is retransplantation.

-Endocarditis prophylaxis is recommended for at least 6 mo after each surgical intervention and subsequently for as long as the patient remains cyanotic or has a residual defect adjacent to a surgical patch or prosthetic material.
+Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended for at least 6 months after each surgical intervention and subsequently for as long as the patient remains cyanotic or has a residual defect adjacent to a surgical patch or prosthetic material.

 In hypoplastic left heart syndrome, there is hypoplasia of the left ventricle and ascending aorta and maldevelopment and hypoplasia of the aortic and mitral valves; an atrial septal defect and a patent ductus arteriosus are necessary for systemic blood flow (and thus immediate survival).

-Initially, give PGE1 to keep the ductus arteriosus open, give as little oxygen as possible (to avoid increasing pulmonary flow at the expense of systemic flow), and avoid vasoconstrictors; give sodium bicarbonate as needed.
+Initially, give PGE1 to keep the ductus arteriosus open, give as little oxygen as possible (to avoid decreasing pulmonary vascular resistance and increasing pulmonary flow at the expense of systemic flow), and avoid vasoconstrictors; give sodium bicarbonate as needed.

 Definitive treatment requires staged operations.